 - The Bible doesn't mention dinosaurs, but Creationists have come up with a number of Fanon theories to try and reconcile the book of Genesis with paleontology:

-- Dinosaurs died from Noah's Flood; most from the flood itself (along with every other species), and the few left that were on the ark died out because either they or their food sources couldn't handle the resulting climate changes and/or the die-off of a food source that didn't survive the flood or climate changes.
+- Dinosaurs died from Noah's Flood; most from the flood itself (along with every other species), and the few left that were on the ark died out because either they or their food sources couldn't handle the resulting climate changes.

 - The seven "days" of creation are actually a metaphor for seven much longer eras, and dinosaurs went extinct somewhere in that timeframe.

 - When the Earth was cursed due to the Fall of Man, dinosaurs were corrupted and made Always Chaotic Evil.
 (This doesn't explain where they went, though...)

 - Dinosaurs never existed and their remains were placed by either God or Satan to test the faith of the less committed Christians.

 - In the Dark Matter setting, while not specifically mentioning the dinosaurs, numerous historical disasters, and also times of prosperity, are tied to the ebb and flow of dark matter, used as the setting's Applied Phlebotinum.